 ISO 14001 accredited facilities

 Reducing the environmental impact of the Group's activities is taken very seriously.
-Compliance with the requirements of ISO 14001 helps to minimise the risk of adverse environmental effects at Bodycote's locations.
-At the end of 2015, 91% of our operating facilities had achieved ISO 14001 accreditation (2014: 87%).
-Operational plants which have not yet received accreditation to the standard are working towards it, including several of the facilities acquired and constructed during 2012–2014.
-Some older sites, which were accredited, have been closed.
+Compliance with the requirements of ISO 14001 helps to minimise the risk of adverse environmental effects at Bodycote's sites.
+At the end of 2016, 89% of our operating facilities had achieved ISO 14001 accreditation (2015: 91%).
+The slight reduction is due to the closure of a number of existing certified sites and the acquisition and construction of new sites which have yet to attain ISO 14001.
+Operational plants which have not yet received accreditation to the standard are working towards it.

 Carbon footprint and water consumption

-The absolute energy usage decreased by 5.2%, though sales at constant exchange rates decreased by 4.1%.
+The absolute energy usage decreased by 8.7%.
+At constant exchange rates, it decreased by 8.6%.

-In 2015 our EU based operational sites have sought to achieve compliance with the Energy Efficiency Directive 2012/27/EU.
+In 2015 our EU-based operational sites reviewed their operations to ensure compliance with the Energy Efficiency Directive 2012/27/EU.
 This Directive is transposed into local legislation and requires sites to monitor their energy usage and assess energy reduction opportunities which are in addition to the ongoing energy saving activities on sites.
 One mechanism for ensuring compliance is for sites to become certified to ISO 50001 Energy Management Systems Standard.
 This enables sites to measure energy usage consistently and target the most effective ways of reducing energy usage.
 Our sites in France, Germany, Austria, Denmark and Netherlands are largely already certified and working on further energy management programmes.

 Chlorinated solvent use

 The use of chlorinated solvents in Bodycote's thermal processing activities has been reduced in recent years as aqueous degreasing facilities have been introduced.
-In 2015, the normalised† solvent use showed a slight increase of 5.6% compared with the previous year.
+In 2016, the normalised† solvent use showed a slight decrease of 0.3% compared with the previous year.

-The Strategic report has been prepared solely to provide additional information to shareholders to assess the Group's strategies and the potential for those strategies to succeed.
+The Strategic report has been prepared solely to provide information to shareholders to assess how the directors have performed their duty to promote the success of the Group.